AudioMuse-AI - Let the choice happen, the open-source way

 - Best For: Speed, simplicity, when clusters are roughly spherical and of similar size.

-- Pros: Very fast, scalable, clear "average" cluster profiles.
+- Pros: Very fast (especially MiniBatchKMeans for large datasets/embeddings), scalable, clear "average" cluster profiles.

-- Cons: Requires knowing cluster count (K), struggles with irregular shapes, sensitive to outliers.
+- Cons: Requires knowing cluster count (K), struggles with irregular shapes, sensitive to outliers, and can be slow on large datasets (complexity is O(nkd*i), though MiniBatchKMeans helps).

 2. DBSCAN